Ko wai Tāwhaki?

 The Tāwhaki Myth Complex

-Tāwhaki was envied by his tūākana, for he was very handsome.
+Tāwhaki was envied by his tūākana, his older male cousins, for he was very handsome.
 One day they beat him and left him for dead.
-His wife Hinepiripiri found him and nursed him back to health by a fire.
-She fed the fire with a single log.
-They named their first son Wahieroa, long piece of firewood, in remembrance of this moment.
+Tāwhaki's beloved, Hinepiripiri, found him and nursed him back to health by a fire.
+She fed the fire with a single large log.
+They named their son Wahieroa, long piece of firewood, in remembrance of this moment.

 A malicious tribe called the Ponaturi slew Hemā and kidnapped Urutonga.
-Tāwhaki and Karihi set off to find her.
-They found her imprisoned in the Ponaturi’s hut, while the Ponaturi were hunting by night.
-She told them that light was fatal to the Ponaturi.
-They hid in the rafters.
-The Ponaturi came in before dawn and when the sun rose, Tāwhaki and Karihi sprung their trap, flinging open the doors and windows.
-In this way, they saved their mother and avenged their father.
+Tāwhaki and Karihi found Urutonga imprisoned in the Ponaturi hut, while the Ponaturi were hunting by night.
+The Ponaturi were not entirely human and light was fatal to them.
+Tāwhaki and Karihi hid in the rafters.
+The Ponaturi came in before dawn and when the sun rose, Tāwhaki and Karihi sprung their trap, flinging open the doors and windows, and saving their mother and avenging their father.

-Tāwhaki then fell in love with a woman from the heavens named Tangotango.
-She conceived a child named Arahuta.
-Tangotango took Arahuta with her into the heavens.
-Whaitiri guarded the entrance to the heavens.
+Tāwhaki's grandmother, Whaitiri, guarded the entrance to the heavens.
 Tāwhaki and Karihi found her and played a trick on her.
 She was now blind and spent all of her time endlessly counting her kūmara one by one.
-They snatched away several kūmara, upsetting her count and causing her to cry out, “who is there?!”
+They plucked several kūmara from the pile, upsetting her tally and causing her to cry out, “who is there?!”
 They revealed their identity.

-Tāwhaki’s first son Wahieroa married Tonga-rau-tawhiri and they had a boy named Rata.
-When Wahieroa was killed by Matuku-tango-tango, Rata decided to make a waka to sail to Matuku-tango-tango’s pit to avenge his father.
+Wahieroa wedded Tonga-rau-tawhiri and they had a boy named Rata.
+When Wahieroa was killed by Matuku-tango-tango, Rata crafted a waka to sail to Matuku-tango-tango’s pit to avenge his father.
 After he followed the appropriate tikanga for felling a tree for the hull, the guardians of the forest helped him complete the waka.
 Matuku-tango-tango was accustomed to ascend from his pit when the moon was full.
 Rata avenged Wahieroa’s death by killing Matuku-tango-tango at the full moon.

 More Beautiful Māori Myths to Explore